| Home |

 of His Majesty again for 5 years penal servitude*.

-The above letter - with acknowledgement to the National Archives of Scotland - was written from prison shortly after the above incident to warn the authorities of the undetonated charge within the second safe.
+The above letter - with acknowledgement to the National Archives of Scotland - was written from prison after the above crime to warn the authorities of the undetonated charge within the second safe.
+It might have been more to his credit however if he had not waited for three months before actually making anyone aware of the fact.

 *